oleksandr-bilyk/Blog/README.md

 F# is not always much shorter than C#.
 I was collecting different statistics from many successful companies and found that functional F# is about 5+ times smaller than C# OOP.
 Here is one of statistics provided by [Don Syme](https://en.wikipedia.org/wiki/Don_Syme).
 ![DonSymeStatistics](/images/DonSymeStatistics.png)
 Last 15 years C# evolves by providing elements of functional programming which is great.
-However it makes C# look like Chainsaw in comparison to F# Light saber (see [the adult meme on redit](https://www.reddit.com/r/fsharp/comments/gonlnb/f_5_vs_c_9_nsft/) about it).
+However it makes C# look like Chainsaw in comparison to F# Light Saber (see [the adult meme on redit](https://www.reddit.com/r/fsharp/comments/gonlnb/f_5_vs_c_9_nsft/) about it).
 This is the explanation why F# has not become the mainstream.